peteroupc/peteroupc.github.io/random.md

 <a id=Entropy></a>
 ### Entropy

-_Entropy_ is a value that describes how hard it is to predict a nondeterministic source's output, compared to ideal random data; this is generally the size in bits of the ideal random data.
-(For example, a 64-bit output with 32 bits of entropy is as hard to predict as an ideal random 32-bit data block.)
+_Entropy_ is a value that describes how hard it is to guess a nondeterministic source's output, compared to ideal random data; this is generally the size in bits of the ideal random data.
+(For example, a 64-bit output with 32 bits of entropy is as hard to guess as an ideal random 32-bit data block.)
 NIST SP 800-90B recommends _min-entropy_ as the entropy measure.
 Characterizing a nondeterministic source's entropy is nontrivial and beyond the scope of this document.
 See also RFC 4086 section 2.

 <a id=Seed_Generation></a>
 ### Seed Generation